rumeshwrkn/educational-db-container/README.md

-# Educational Database Containers with PostgresSQL & Mysql
+# Educational Database Containers with PostgresSQL & MySQL
 This project is an educational environment to explore SQL using Docker:

 - PostgresSQl with preloaded schema and sample data